Krakor92/some-custom-dataviews/_views/jukebox/README.md

 	- If you set a video as the source of the audio, besides sharing the same problem as above, you also can't lock your phone / switch app or the music will pause
 	- Audios aren't recognized by the phone's system (you can't pause them with your headset for example)

+- On *desktop*, audio **pauses** when a new page is opened.
+I'm not sure what causes that but I guess it has to do with some kind of memory management on Obsidian side

+> [!TIP]
+> [Opening in a new window](https://help.obsidian.md/User+interface/Pop-out+windows) the page where this view runs can help.
+> As it stands in a completely different window, I imagine it forces Obsidian to ignore it when optimizing ressources for the main workspace
+>
+> Note that pop-out windows tend to disrupt the masonry implementation of this view.

 - The url links support has been built with **YouTube links** in mind:
 	- You can still add any other web links to your markdown music file (soundcloud, dailymotion, ...) but you will not benefit from the YouTube auto playlist feature while doing so